Byrrill Creek

 The Byrrill Creek is a perennial stream located in Northern Rivers region in the state of New South Wales, Australia.
 It is the namesake of the locality of the same name.

 Course and features

 Byrrill Creek rises below Bar Mountain on the eastern slopes of the Tweed Range, near Byrrill Creek, and flows generally northeast, and then east, before reaching its confluence with the Tweed River near Terragon.
 The river descends 171 m over its 17.9 km course.

 In 2007, the federal government proposed damming the Rous River, Oxley River and Byrill Creek.
-Local opposition to the plan was formed via the Save the Caldera Rivers Campaign, in an effort to stop the proposed dams from being built.